WithSecureOpenSource/see/doc/tutorial_plugins.rst

 As the number of features grows, so does the complexity of the system.
 SEE has been designed to contain the development cost providing high flexibility and promoting code re-usability.

-As shown previously, the Context allows to subscribe to Events handlers and trigger Events.
+As shown previously, the Context allows to subscribe event handlers and trigger Events.
 This is commonly referred as the `Observer <https://en.wikipedia.org/wiki/Observer_pattern>`_ pattern.

 Rather than adding additional features, let's try to encapsulate the ones we already provided in a re-usable module.